cdaringe/rad/assets/site/0005-manual.md

 rad.ts should have _two_ key traits:

-- an `import { Task, Tasks } from 'https://path/to/rad/src/mod.ts` statement
+- an `import type { Task, Tasks } from 'https://path/to/rad/src/mod.ts` statement
 - an `export const tasks: Tasks = {...}` statement

 Tasks are named in `rad.ts` strictly by their _key_ in the `tasks` object.